 Once a brand becomes familiar to people, activation messages that deliver a call to action or highlight offers or promotions, become more effective too.
 The research found that there’s +14% increase in effectiveness if activation messages follow branding campaigns.
 The benefits don’t stop there.
 Non-TV activation channels (such as search/affiliates/DM etc) will also see an increase as brands becomes more familiar and people feel more confident in purchasing them.

 The simple answer to this question is, ‘no longer than it needs to be’.
 The reality is that much depends on what needs to be communicated and the complexity of the message.

-Shorter ads allow greater exposure for a given budget (10 second ads are half the cost of a 30 second ad), but it’s very difficult to create a memorable, awareness driving, ad in 10 seconds or under (link to ‘A matter of time’ research).
+Shorter ads allow greater exposure for a given budget (10 second ads are half the cost of a 30 second ad), but it’s very difficult to create a memorable, awareness-driving ad in 10 seconds or under (see ‘A Matter of Time’ study).